Pierre Auger Observatory Open Data

 Space-weather monitoring at the Pierre Auger Observatory

 The solar activity, in particular, changes the intensity of cosmic rays of low energy arriving at the Earth.
-This intensity can be measured at the Observatory by exploiting the so-called 'single-particle technique'.
-This consists of counting all of the particles hitting the individual water-Cherenkov detectors, independently of whether they belong to a large shower or are the lonely survivors of small showers.
-Most of the events detected by the single detectors are, in fact, due to solitary particles, the residuals of showers generated by cosmic rays with energy between 1010 eV and 1012 eV.
+This intensity can be measured at the Observatory using the so-called 'single-particle technique'.
+This technique consists of counting all of the particles hitting the individual water-Cherenkov detectors, independently of whether they belong to a large shower or are the lonely survivors of small showers.
+Most of the events detected by the single detectors are, in fact, due to solitary particles, and are the residuals of showers generated by cosmic rays with energy between 1010 eV and 1012 eV.

 The flux of cosmic rays at these energies is modulated by solar activity because, after propagation in our Galaxy, they reach the heliosphere and interact with the magnetic field of the Sun embedded in the solar wind.
-The conditions of the latter are variable, due to the solar cycle modulation and to transient eruptions of solar ejecta.
-The solar magnetic field intensity and polarity change with time, following the cyclic solar activity: when this is high, the flux of cosmic rays in the heliosphere is low; in turn, when the Sun is in a quiet state, the flux of cosmic ray at Earth is at its maximum.
+The conditions of the solar wind are variable due to the modulation of the solar cycle and transient eruptions of solar ejecta.
+The solar magnetic field intensity and polarity change with time, following the cyclic solar activity: when sola activity is high, the flux of cosmic rays in the heliosphere is low; in turn, when the Sun is in a quiet state, the flux of cosmic ray at Earth is at its maximum.
 The solar activity can thus be monitored by analyzing the rate of particles detected by the individual water-Cherenkov detectors, which exhibits time variations such as those due to the short-term Forbush Decreases and to the longer-term modulations over 11- and 22-year solar cycles.

 Atmospheric electricity studies at the Pierre Auger Observatory

 Since 2014, the Pierre Auger Observatory is recording a special class of ionospheric phenomena called ELVES (Emission of Light and Very low frequency perturbations due to Electromagnetic pulse Sources).
 ELVES are flashes of light emitted by the base of the ionosphere, at an altitude of about 90 km, which occur when a strong electromagnetic pulse is produced during the evolution of a lightning strike.
-ELVES are quasi circular light fronts, apparently traveling faster than light, detected during the night by our fluorescence detectors.
-Most of the ELVES detected by the Auger Observatory are produced by strong thunderstorms occurring north-east and east of the observatory, at distances up to 1000 km, during the storm season, between November and April.
+ELVES are quasi circular light fronts, with apparent propagation velocities which exceed the speed of light, which can be detected during the night by our fluorescence detectors.
+Most of the ELVES detected by the Auger Observatory are produced by strong thunderstorms occurring north-east and east of the observatory, at distances up to 1000 km, and are most frequently observed during the storm season, between November and April.
 The Auger Observatory is the first detector capable of producing 2-D animations in slow motion of the evolution of these light fronts, which sometimes are observed in pairs, or even multiplets (the Auger Observatory has observed the first triple ELVES).
-Recently, the ASIM experiment on the International Space Station has confirmed the direct connection between ELVES and Terrestrial Gamma Flashes (TGF), another very interesting phenomenon occurring during lightning development, where the strong currents are capable of accelerating electrons to relativistic energies.
+Recently, the ASIM experiment on the International Space Station has confirmed the direct connection between ELVES and Terrestrial Gamma Flashes (TGF), another very interesting phenomenon which occurs during lightning development, during which strong currents are capable of accelerating electrons to relativistic energies.

 ELVES videos